-At Bournside we encourage all our students to bring an iPad to school to use in their lessons.
+At Bournside, students use iPads in their lessons, provided through our parental contribution scheme.
 The use of tablet computers does not replace traditional teaching methods, pens, pencils or books, but instead complements them with contemporary approaches when it is appropriate.

 In our experience a technology-enhanced learning process is most effective when every student owns their own personal device.